-Figure 15: Growth Rate of Capital Current Price Index in the GCC Countries 2013-2017, (%)
+Figure 15: Annual growth rate in the Capital Market Price Index in 2013-2017

 The total value of trading for GCC markets decreased during the year 2017 compared to 2016 by 21.4%.
 The value of trading in Abu Dhabi, Dubai, Saudi Arabia, and Qatar decreased, while the value of trading in the Kuwait and Oman market increased (Table 17).